The Origin Story

-I got through a questionable adolescence and young adulthood without a tattoo.
-I thought, well, maybe my thing is to be weird WITHOUT a tattoo.
-When I was in high school, tattoos were for bad kids.
-I wasn’t a bad kid.
-My dumb hot goth boyfriend had BAD RELIGOIN tattooed on him at a party, which is now covered with a demon, and probably with dirt because I think that guy’s dead now.
+Having survived a questionable adolescence and young adulthood without a tattoo, I thought, maybe my thing is to be weird WITHOUT a tattoo.
+My dumb hot goth boyfriend had BAD RELIGOIN tattooed on him at a party.
+Later, it was covered with a demon, and probably also dirt because I think that guy’s dead now.

-I am of a somewhat perverse personality, not with like whips and chains but in the way that if there’s something everyone else loves, I hate it.
-I’ve never seen Titanic or had acid wash jeans.
-Once something is a cultural phenomenon, I’ve already moved on.
+Being of a somewhat perverse personality, I find if there’s something everyone else loves, I hate it.
+I’ve never seen Titanic or worn acid wash jeans.

-In college, everyone had tattoos, so I turned up my nose.
-When I left school, I found that every punk, every goth, every hip kid, every overpaid graphic designer, every coffeeshop-clogging creative was heavily inked.
+When I left school, I found that every punk, every goth, every coffeeshop-clogging creative was heavily inked.
 How cool could it be?
-I worried that a tattoo had to mean something deep and eternal.
-I worried about getting something that would later be dumb.
-My friend Bryan had a Stray Cats tattoo from the 80’s that I watched go out, and in, and back out of fashion, in a way that could make you seasick if you looked at it too closely.
-So, I just didn’t worry about it.
+I worried that a tattoo had to mean something deep.
+Something eternal.
+What if I got something that would later be dumb?
+My friend Bryan had a Stray Cats tattoo from the 80’s that I watched go out, and in, and back out of fashion.

 Joker’s Comedy Club

-Then I had a really good set, I blew my headliner off the stage.
-He was murky and resentful.
-I was drinking for free.
-I checked in with the tattoo lady.
+While drinking for free, I checked in with the tattoo lady.
 She said I was still the winner by a mile.
 I was feeling small-town famous.

-I hung out longer than I usually do.
 I started thinking about what kind of tattoo I wanted.
 I decided on an octopus.
 Like on the Kraken rum bottle, although that is a Kraken, which is not real.
 We got ready to line up for a vote.
-At 11th hour, she showed up: Brianna.
+I was confident.
+I was ready.
+But at the 11th hour, she showed up: Brianna.
 Brianna was 24 and had blonde hair piled up on top of her head, and was somehow wearing a pink baseball hat perched on top of that.
 She had dimples.
-I knew I had lost, and lost badly.
+I lost, and lost badly.

-But then, I woke up surly and resentful that I didn’t have an octopus tattoo.
-Complaining to my friend Richie, he told me: believe, there is nothing more expensive than a free tattoo.
-You’re glad you didn’t get inked in the shitty tri-cities.
-When I got home to Los Angeles, I got a birthday gift from my baby sister so I could get a tattoo at a fancy shop, from the lovely Amy Nicoletto @amynicolettotattoo, and I don’t think I could love it any more.
-It looks good with dresses, it looks good with t-shirts, it’s just an accessory that I have all the time, and it doesn’t mean shit.
+When I got home to Los Angeles, I got a birthday gift from my baby sister so I could get a tattoo at a fancy shop, from the lovely @amynicolettotattoo, and I don’t think I could love it any more.
+It looks good with dresses, it looks good with t-shirts, it’s an accessory that I have on all the time, and it doesn’t mean shit.

 Wisdom Of The Ages